DIRECTIONS

 Insurance

-If you are planning to rent a car in Italy you must have valid insurance coverage which is included in the price for all cars rented through KEMWEL and most other car rental agencies.
+If you are planning to rent your own car in Italy other than my own, you must have valid insurance coverage.
+Basic coverage is usually included in the price but you’d be very wise to get full collision warranty and full insurance by paying extra.

 Speed limit